 The North Reading Public School District reported a student enrollment of 2,496 students for the 2016-2017 school year, down from 2,811 students in 2007-2008 when enrollments were at their highest as shown in Figure 4-4.
-Enrollment projections from the New England School Development Council (NESDEC) from October 214 suggest continuing declines to 2,318 students by 2025 (see Section 6 for details).
+Enrollment projections from the New England School Development Council (NESDEC) from October 2017 suggest continuing declines to 2,396 students by 2027.
+These enrollment projections are being reworked given some recent increases in enrollment.

-4.5 Disability Status15 - Somewhat lower proportion of special needs residents except for children
+4.5 Disability Status17 - Somewhat lower proportion of special needs residents except for children